Saint Thomas of Villanueva Giving Alms to the Poor

 - © The Norton Simon Foundation

-Commissioned August 30, 1664 by the Capuchin Monastery of St. Augustin for the Cavalieri Chapel dedicated to St. Thomas Villanueva, Seville.
+Commissioned August 30, 1664 by the Capuchin Monastery of St. Augustin for the Cavalieri Chapel dedicated to St. Thomas Villanueva, Seville; expropriated in 1835 (the “desamortización;”)

 King Louis Philippe, Galerie Espagnole, Paris, by 1838 (sale, London, Christie’s, 21 May 1853, lot 498 for gs.
 710 to);

-Thomas Baring (uncle of Lord Northbrook), by descent to;
+Thomas Baring (uncle of Lord Northbrook); by descent in the

 Northbrook collection, London, by 1889, sold sometime between 1919 and 1926.